nandoflorestan/pluserable/README.rst

 - Run ``python setup.py develop`` on your project to install all dependencies into your virtualenv.

-- Create models inheriting from pluserable' abstract models.
+- Create models inheriting from pluserable's abstract models.
   Find an example in the file `pluserable/tests/models.py
   <https://github.com/nandoflorestan/pluserable/blob/master/pluserable/tests/models.py>`_.